SerayaEryn/simple-json-request/README.md

 #### body
 The body of a post request.
 #### form

 The form data of a post request with `Content-Type` : `application/x-www-form-urlencoded`.

 #### maxRedirects

 The maximum number of redirects to follow in a request.
 Defaults to `10`.

+### parser

+Allows to specify a custom json parser like [turbo-json-parse](https://github.com/mafintosh/turbo-json-parse).

 ## License

 [MIT](./LICENSE)